SaurabhKMistry/typeahead-app/README.md

 There are numerous popular Javascript frameworks out there like *Angular*, *Vue.js*, *Meteor* and many others.
 So obvious question is why *React* over others.

-* Learning curve of other Javascript frameworks is steeper than React.
-React is extremely easy to learn.
-To start with this craft demonstration implementation, I did not know anything about React but within 3 days I was able to learn it and develop the entire UI with it.

 * React is lightening fast.
 React uses virtual DOM to efficiently handle update of real html DOM.
 Updating html DOM is a very costly operation and majority of the slowness of page rendering comes from the time spent in updating DOM and then rendering it in the UI.
 Whenever react has to render any element on the UI, it compares earlier virtual DOM with the new virtual DOM and only makes those real DOM element updates that are absolutely necessary and hence it is very fast and one can experience it while developing it with React

 * React inherently supports modular and writing cleaner code.
 It is built from ground up on the core foundation of creating components that can work together independently.
 React actually nudges you towards thinking in terms of visualizing, building and managing components.
 Designing with React is very similar to designing using OOPs concept wherein you take into account individual components, their interaction with each other, their state transition, their individual performance etc

+* Learning curve of other Javascript frameworks is steeper than React.
+React is extremely easy to learn.
+To start with this craft demonstration implementation, I did not know anything about React but within 3 days I was able to learn it and develop the entire UI with it.

 Hence it was not a difficult choice to go with React JS for typeahead UI development

+For the MVP demo, I am making a rest api call for every letter typed by the user which is very fast with 1 million documents in elastic search but it must be optimized to use either built in library by twitter like *typeahead.js* or in house built which provides advanced options like prefetching auto suggestios, intelligent caching suggestions on the client side using html local storage.
+This would drastically reduce the number and frequenncy of network calls.

 ### Elastic Search (ES)